local-minimum/ld30/README.md

 The world has separated onto three planes.
-Scattered piecies of what once was a comforting and predictable whole has become a dangerous place.
+Scattered piecies of what once was a comforting and predictable whole have become a dangerous place to live in.
-There are still a few connections between them.
+There are still a few connections between the emerging worlds.
-Just enough to traverse it.
+Just enough to traverse the multi-world to reach the beacon that can bring them all together again.

 TODO